widmogrod/mkunion/docs/examples/state_machine.md

 I know it's subjective, but I find it very readable, and easy to understand, even for non-programmers.

 ## Generating state diagram from tests
-Last bit is this line at the bottom:
+Last bit is this line at the bottom of the test file:

 ```go title="example/state/machine_test.go"
 if suite.AssertSelfDocumentStateDiagram(t, "machine_test.go") {